neu-se/zeugma/artifact/README.md

 independently obtain the empirical results reported in the paper "Crossover in Parametric Fuzzing".

 We are claiming the "Available" and "Reusable" badges.
-This artifact is publicly accessible at https://figshare.com/s/eeec9ee6378739047953.
+This artifact is publicly accessible at https://doi.org/10.6084/m9.figshare.23688879.v1.
-We have included source code, documentation, and detailed execution instructions for the tools and experiments used the paper.
+This artifact includes source code, documentation, and detailed execution instructions for the tools and experiments used in the paper.
 We feel that this artifact will allow the research community to reuse and extend the methods and experiments presented in "Crossover in Parametric Fuzzing".

 ## Provenance

-This artifact can be downloaded from https://figshare.com/s/eeec9ee6378739047953.
+This artifact can be downloaded from https://doi.org/10.6084/m9.figshare.23688879.v1.

 ## Data